 Australians warned worst bushfires may be yet to come

-Firefighters in eastern Australia on Sunday rushed to prepare for "bad, if not worse" conditions expected in the coming days after ferocious bushfires devastated communities.
-Catastrophic fires have killed three people and razed more than 150 homes since Friday, but cooler weather overnight provided a welcome reprieve for firefighters and residents.
+Sydney is facing a "catastrophic" fire threat, authorities said on Sunday, as firefighters in eastern Australia raced to prepare for worsening conditions after ferocious bushfires devastated communities.
+Fires have killed three people and razed more than 150 homes since Friday, but cooler weather overnight provided a welcome reprieve for firefighters and residents.

 Authorities were assessing the damage on Sunday, with more than 100 fires still burning across New South Wales and Queensland, including several blazes that remained out of control.
-Wider swathes of the states -- including outer Sydney -- are now bracing for "dangerous" fire conditions predicted for the coming days, as is Western Australia state.
+Wider swathes of the states -- including greater Sydney -- are now bracing for perilous fire conditions predicted for the coming days, as is Western Australia state.

+It is the first time Sydney has been warned of a "catastrophic" fire danger, the highest possible level since the grading system was introduced in 2009.
+Massive fires tore through several towns on Friday and Saturday.

+The mayor of Glen Innes, where two people died, said residents were traumatized and still coming to terms with their losses.
+"The fire was as high as 20 foot (six meters) and raging with 80 kilometers-an-hour (50 miles-an-hour) winds," Carol Sparks told national broadcaster ABC.

 Peter McKellar, 75, was clearing debris from his property as his neighbor's home sat in ruins.
 "The firies (firefighters) saved ours," he told AFP.
 "They are doing a wonderful job.
 They're angels."
 High temperatures, low humidity and strong winds forecast from the middle of the week are predicted to fuel blazes that authorities have warned they will be unable to contain ahead of time.

-"Under these conditions, these fires will spread quickly and will threaten homes and lives," the NSW Rural Fire Service said in a statement.
-"These conditions will be as bad, if not worse, than those experienced on Friday as they will be across a much broader area including large population centers like Sydney."
-NSW Rural Fire Service Commissioner Shane Fitzsimmons said dozens of additional fire crews would be sent out on Monday in an attempt to head off the potentially disastrous conditions.
+"We are ramping up for probably another 50 trucks full of crews to be deployed into New South Wales on Monday night ahead of conditions on Tuesday," NSW Rural Fire Service Commissioner Shan Fitzsimmons told reporters in Taree, one of the worst-hit areas.
+"We have seen the gravity of the situation unfold...
+What we can expect is those sorts of conditions to prevail across a much broader geographic area as we head into Tuesday."

-In Queensland, more than 1,200 firefighters were battling over 50 active fires on Sunday, with 39 aircraft deployed to assist.
+In Queensland, where a state of emergency has been declared, more than 1,200 firefighters were battling over 50 active fires on Sunday.
 "Queensland does not usually have a fire season like we've experienced this year and last year," Premier Annastacia Palaszczuk told reporters.

-With thousands of people forced to flee from their homes, Australia's government was offering immediate emergency assistance payments of up to Aus$1,000 (US$685) to those affected and extended financial support for anyone unable to work as a result.
+With thousands of people forced to flee from their homes, Australia's government was offering immediate emergency assistance payments of up to 1,000 Australian dollars (USD 685) to those affected and extended financial support for anyone unable to work as a result.
 Many residents are now returning to their scorched communities to assess the extent of the fire-inflicted damage, amid warnings it could take months for them to rebuild their lives.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)